The science of love: How it shapes our connections

 Understanding that the limerence period is a little bit special is fundamental in managing expectations in relationships.
 At the start of a relationship, our brains are programmed to make us act in a way which is a bit more enthusiastic than our baseline behaviour.
 The latter will resume at the end of the limerence period.

 Love is complex and requires nurturing for relationships to last.
-A therapist with relationship counselling experience can help navigate this complexity and support partners find ways to understand and get through big life transitions.
+A therapist with relationship counselling experience can help navigate this complexity and support partners in finding ways to understand and get through big life transitions.
 This would be done by supporting the grieving process of what has been lost and reconnecting with the new phase of love between the partners.